| |

 Click here for

-WALL STREET RAIDER GAME FEATURES:
+WALL STREET RAIDER GAME GOALS AND FEATURES:

-1 to 5 players (including up to 4 computer players, if you choose) compete to amass
+In this highly realistic simulation, 1 to 5 players (including up to 4 computer

-fortunes by investing in, or taking over and managing, any of up to 1590 companies
+and managing, any of up to 1590 companies in 70 industry groups.
+You start

-is enough to take over one or more decent-sized industrial companies, or to start
+off rich, with up to $1 billion, which is enough to take over one or more decent-sized

-up your own company in any of 70 industries, and the idea is to get richer.
+industrial companies, or to start up your own company in any of 70 industries, and the

+idea is to get richer.
 MUCH RICHER!

-(And richer than any of the other human or computer players you will be competing with.)
+(And richer than any of the other human or computer

 Once you acquire control of a company, you and your company will use all